wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-get-started-java.md

 - [Apache Tomcat 8.0](http://tomcat.apache.org/download-80.cgi)

-To run this sample, you need an Azure Search service, which you can sign up for in the [Azure management portal](https://portal.azure.com).
+To run this sample, you need an Azure Search service, which you can sign up for in the [Azure Management Portal](https://manage.windowsazure.cn).

 > [AZURE.TIP] Download the source code for this tutorial at [Azure Search Java demo](http://go.microsoft.com/fwlink/p/?LinkId=530197) on Github.